ProtonMail/gopenpgp/README.md

 passphrase = "LongSecret"

 signingKeyRing, err := crypto.ReadArmoredKeyRing(strings.NewReader(privkey))

-signature, err := signingKeyRing.SignBinDetached(data, passphrase)
+signingKeyRing.UnlockWithPassphrase(passphrase) // if private key is locked with passphrase

-// passphrase is optional if the key is already unlocked
+signature, err := signingKeyRing.SignBinDetached(data)
 ```

 To verify a signature either private or public keyring can be provided.